isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Docear](http://www.docear.org/) - A great alternative to Zotero, with some in-text support for word processors.
 Best feature is it's integration of a visual "mind-map" organization of citations and documents.
 [Linux, Mac, Windows]

 #### Spreadsheet
 - [LibreOffice Calc](www.libreoffice.org) - Stand in for MSExcel.
-Slick, but limited.
+Slick, but limited in terms of statistical analysis and plots (as is MS Excel).
 [Linux, Mac, Windows]
 - [Gnumeric](www.gnumeric.org) - More capabilities, better graphics, more plot types, slightly less slick.
 [Linux, can be compiled on Mac]

 #### Database
 - [LibreOffice Base](www.libreoffice.org) - Stand in for MS Access.
 [Linux, Mac, Windows]

 #### Text editing
-- [Gedit](https://wiki.gnome.org/Apps/Gedit) - A basic text editor that does what you want it to.
-Does require GTK libraries.
+- [Gedit](https://wiki.gnome.org/Apps/Gedit) - A basic lightweight text editor with syntax highlighting that just does what you want it to.
+My personal favorite.
+Does require GTK libraries, however.
 [Linux, Mac, Windows]
-- [Medit](http://mooedit.sourceforge.net/) - Also good, doesn't require GTK.
+- [Medit](http://mooedit.sourceforge.net/) - Also good and lightweight, and doesn't require GTK.
 [Linux]
 - [Notepad++](https://notepad-plus-plus.org/) - Probably the best option for Windows users.
 [Windows, Mac, Linux]
+- [Geany](http://www.geany.org/) - Another good cross-platform text editor.
+Some basic IDE tools included.
+[Linux, Mac, Windows]

 #### PDF Tools
 - [PDF Shuffler](https://sourceforge.net/projects/pdfshuffler/) - For moving/deleting pages in a PDF, or merging more than one PDF.
 [Linux]